Investigating the role of mergers in galaxy assembly in the early Universe (z > 5): Discussion

-If we also fit the sMAR derived at $z<3$ by \citet{man16}, we find that the sMAR(z) mimicks the evolution of the sSFR(z), and can be well fit by a power-law function with the same exponent as $c \times (1+z)^{1.5}$, with the constant $c= 0.048 \pm 0.002$ for the major merger sample and $c = 0.052 \pm 0.003$ for the total merger sample.
-Therefore, mergers provide a lower contribution to the build up of galaxies compared to secular star-formation at all cosmic epochs, and do not play a bigger role in the early Universe.
-This is consistent with the conclusions of \citet{puskas25_mergers}, whose sMAR(z) for major mergers is in remarkable agreement with our results (Fig. \ref{fig:merger_rate_golden_sample}-\textit{right}).
+If we also fit the sMAR derived at $z<3$ by \citet{man16}, we find that the sMAR(z) follows an evolution similar to sSFR(z), and can be well fit by a power-law function with the same exponent of $1.5$ but a lower normalization.
+Writing the evolution as $c \times (1+z)^{1.5}$, we find $c= 0.048 \pm 0.002$ for the major merger sample and $c = 0.052 \pm 0.003$ for the minor+major merger sample.
+Therefore, all merger types provide a lower contribution to the build up of galaxies compared to secular star-formation at all cosmic epochs, and do not play a bigger role in the early Universe.
+This is consistent with the conclusions of \citet{puskas25_mergers}, whose sMAR(z) for major mergers is in agreement with our results (Fig. \ref{fig:merger_rate_golden_sample}-\textit{bottom}).
 We finally note that assuming a longer observability timescale (up to $100$ Myr) for our morphological merger criteria, the merger rates and the sMAR would be $\sim 0.47$ dex lower, strenghtening our conclusions on the minor role of mergers in galaxy mass assembly.